npm1/hasDroppedEntry/README.md

 ## References & acknowledgements

-Many thanks for valuable feedback and advice from everyone in the WebPerf WG, especially those who participated in the bug discussion:
+Many thanks for valuable feedback and advice from everyone in the WebPerf WG, especially those who participated in the bug discussion: Nic Jansma, Yoav Weiss.

-Nic Jansma
-Yoav Weiss